Teenagers have high nutritional needs because of rapid growth and change.

 Vegetarian teens eating varied diets rarely have any difficulty getting enough protein as long as their diet contains enough energy (calories) to support growth.

-Beans, breads, cereals, nuts, peanut butter, tofu and soy milk are some foods that are especially good sources of protein, as are cows milk and low fat cheese.
+Beans, wholegrain breads, cereals, nuts, peanut butter, tofu and soy milk are some foods that are especially good sources of protein, as are the various milks.
 Only fruits, fats and alcohol do not provide much protein, so a diet based only on these foods would have a good chance of being too low in protein.
-A mixture of proteins eaten throughout the day will provide enough essential amino acids.
+Most plant proteins do not contain the full set of essential amino acids, but a mixture of proteins eaten throughout the day will provide them all.

 Other important nutrients

 Iron requirements of teenagers are relatively high.
-By eating a varied diet, a vegetarian can meet his or her iron needs, while avoiding the excess fat and cholesterol found in red meats such as beef or pork.
-To increase the amount of iron absorbed from a meal, include a food that contains vitamin C. Fresh citrus juices and green salads are all good sources of vitamin C.
+By eating a varied diet that includes iron rich foods, a vegetarian can meet his or her iron needs.
+To increase the amount of iron absorbed from a meal, include a food that contains vitamin C. Fruit, fresh citrus juices, brocolli, capsicum and green salads are all good sources of vitamin C. Iron rich foods include, legumes, nuts and marmite.

 Teenage vegetarians who eat eggs and dairy foods will obtain sufficient vitamin B12 in their diet.
 Vegans who do not eat dairy products or eggs should include cereals and fortified soymilk and rice milk, and consider including B12 vitamin supplements in their diet.